URL path: Index page // Kryptopyrrole

 Kryptopyrrole

-Pyroluria is characterized by elevated levels of kryptopyrrole in the urine, which can lead to a high deficiency of zinc and vitamin B6.
+Pyroluria is characterized by elevated levels of kryptopyrrole in the urine, which can lead to a high zinc and vitamin B6 deficiency.

-Zinc and vitamin B6 deficiency has a direct effect on the functioning of the nervous system and the brain.
+Zinc and vitamin B6 deficiency directly affect the functioning of the nervous system and the brain.
 For this reason, pyroluria is closely associated with neurological and psychiatric disorders such as:

 • Schizophrenia